Dunaway-Group-LLC/Flask-Gunicorn-Bootstrap-Website-Templates/README.md

 # Flask-Gunicorn-Bootstrap-Website-Templates
+## A Flask project generator for websites and/or blogs
+### Provides an immediately runnable Flask project
-A deployable Flask-Gunicorn-Bootstrap4 template with home, about, blog, store &amp; contact pages - ready to deploy on linode/almalinux/inginx
+    - Deployable Flask-Gunicorn-Bootstrap4 template with your selected pages
+    - ready to deploy on linode/almalinux/inginx (easily converted for other platforms)
+## Features
+  - Selectable Bootstrap menu - standard or collapsable (hamburger)
+  - Specified pages are generated
+    - Default is index (Home) and Contacts
 ## There will be an increasing number of forks
   - Each fork will be the project for another website
-    - The forks will be updated (synced) when improvments are mad to the origin
+  - The forks will be updated (synced) when improvments are made to the origin
+## Planned upgrades to origin
+  - Flask Blog framework
+  - Flask replacement for Bash generator